About Zan Times

-We are a group of mainly women journalists working both inside and outside Afghanistan to tell stories of the marginalized populations who rarely have a voice to shape and inform public discourse.
+We are a group of mainly women journalists working both inside and outside Afghanistan to tell our own stories, raising our voice to shape and inform public discourse.

 Trust is the core of what we do at Zan Times.
 Our aim is to empower women journalists to report on human rights situations in Afghanistan by providing unbiased and informative content to our readers.
 We stay true to this goal by being transparent with our readers and supporters, including about how we are funded.